carlosjimz87/NQueens/README.md

-# ♛ N-Queens Android App
+# ♛ N-Queens Android App — MVI Architecture

-An elegant Android implementation of the classic **N-Queens puzzle**, built with modern Android architecture, Jetpack Compose, and a strong focus on clean code, testability, and separation of concerns.
+An elegant Android implementation of the classic **N-Queens puzzle**, built with modern Android architecture (MVI version), Jetpack Compose, and a strong focus on clean code, testability, and separation of concerns.

 The app allows users to play, solve, and track their performance across different board sizes, featuring smooth animations, sound effects, and persistent leaderboards.